salesforce-ux/dnd-a11y-patterns/README.md

 npm start
 ```

+This starts a local server at http://localhost:3000/.

-## Misc
+## Resources
 This project was cloned from [universal-drag-and-drop-examples](https://github.com/SiTaggart/universal-drag-and-drop-examples) and bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-It uses recommended styles, markup, and interaction patterns from [Salesforce's Lightning Design System](https://www.lightningdesignsystem.com/).
+It uses recommended styles, markup, and interaction patterns from Salesforce's [Lightning Design System](https://www.lightningdesignsystem.com/).